marcelcases/marcelcases.github.io/_posts/2018-09-19-a-two-bit-comparator-in-VHDL.markdown

 ---

 ## Introduction
-This is a VHDL design of a digital two-bit comparator.
+This is a VHDL design of a digital **two-bit comparator**.
 An output is shown depending on whether the comparation is greater, equal or less than the other.

 ## Workflow
 Three different methods to compare two bits have been implemented: its boolean equations, VHDL's "when .. else" statement and VHDL's "with .. select" statement.
-The simulation, the RTL analysis and the synthesis scheme are shown as well.
+The **simulation**, the **RTL analysis** and the **synthesis scheme** are shown as well.

 ## Contents
 ```